chosungsu/ML/README.md

 ## TODO

-We have proceeded with the deployment process through the Flutter framework based on web apps, but as for the current final state, it runs normally only on the local emulator.
-We are currently discussing expanding the service through hosting servers in the future within our team.
+We proceeded with visualization through XAI and PDP, and the code for the previous version of the PDP library was completed.
+However, since the library has been updated, we plan to proceed with the new version of the code in the future.
 - [x] DecisionTreeModeling
 - [x] Boosting
 - [x] Voting